IEBA Annual Picnic

 The Inland Empire Beekeeping Association (IEBA) is a non-profit group for the purpose of educating and offering a forum to both hobbyists and professional beekeepers in the area surrounding Spokane, Washington and Northern Idaho.

-The IEBA, one of the first in Washington state started circa 1936.
-The association has served beekeepers in the Northwest for over 75 years and two of the original members are still active in the organization!
+The IEBA, one of the first in Washington State, started circa 1936.
+The association has served beekeepers in the Northwest for over 75 years.

 The IEBA meets the 2nd Friday of every month at the WSU Extension building by the County Fairgrounds, at 222 N. Havana.
 There is an informal meet, greet, and talk bees from 6:00-7:00.
 Meetings start at 7:00pm, and are followed by a monthly educational program.
 This education time delves into current trends, seasonal beekeeping methods, and other issues that are beneficial for beekeepers in the area.